 Curvature estimates for gradient expanding Ricci solitons with $Rc\geq 0$ or scalar curvature $R>0$ have also been established in \cite{Cao-Liu:22, Cao-Liu-Xie:23}, mirroring those for shrinking solitons \cite{Munteanu-Wang:15, Munteanu-Wang:17} or steady solitons \cite{Cao-Cui:20, Chan:19, Cao:22}.

-Despite the progress described above, a key feature well known for gradient shrinking and steady Ricci solitons has remained absent in the expanding case: Hamilton-Ivey type curvature pinching.
-As is well-known, a hallmark of the three-dimensional Ricci flow is the {\it Hamilton-Ivey curvature pinching} \cite{Ha:95F, Ivey:93} (see also \cite[Theorem 2.4.1]{Cao-Zhu:06}), which asserts that when curvature blows up, the positive part blows up at a faster rate than the absolute value of the negative part.
+Despite the progress described above, a key feature well known for gradient shrinking and steady Ricci solitons has remained absent in the expanding case: Hamilton--Ivey type curvature pinching.
+As is well-known, a hallmark of the three-dimensional Ricci flow is the {\it Hamilton--Ivey curvature pinching} \cite{Ha:95F, Ivey:93} (see also \cite[Theorem 2.4.1]{Cao-Zhu:06}), which asserts that when curvature blows up, the positive part blows up at a faster rate than the absolute value of the negative part.
 In particular, 3-dimensional singularity models that are shrinking or steady gradient Ricci solitons, or more generally ancient solutions, must have nonnegative sectional curvature.
-This remarkable feature is powerful: it enables the application of the Li-Yau-Hamilton differential Harnack inequality and special geometry of nonnegatively curved 3-manifolds to effectively analyze three-dimensional singularity models.
-The Hamilton-Ivey curvature pinching was later extended by B.-L. Chen \cite{ChenBL:09} to arbitrary 3-dimensional ancient solutions\footnote{Ancient solutions exist for all {\it past} time, up to a final singular time; immortal solutions, starting at some initial time, exist for all {\it future} time.}, which include gradient shrinking and steady solitons as important special cases.
+This feature is remarkable: it enables the application of the powerful Li--Yau--Hamilton differential Harnack inequality and the geometry of nonnegatively curved 3-manifolds to effectively analyze three-dimensional singularity models.

+The Hamilton--Ivey curvature pinching was later extended by B.-L. Chen \cite{ChenBL:09} to arbitrary 3-dimensional ancient solutions\footnote{Ancient solutions exist for all {\it past} time, up to a final singular time; immortal solutions, starting at some initial time, exist for all {\it future} time.}, which include gradient shrinking and steady solitons as important special cases.
 It implies that any complete ancient solution in dimension three must have nonnegative sectional curvature.
 This has played a crucial role in the classifications of 3-dimensional gradient shrinking and steady Ricci solitons \cite{Cao-Chen-Zhu:08, Brendle:13, Lai:24, Lai:25, Lai:25b}, as well as 3D ancient solutions \cite{Brendle:20, Brendle-Dask-Sesum:21}.

-In higher dimensions, various forms of the generalized Hamilton-Ivey curvature pinching have been established for ancient solutions under suitable assumptions, see, e.g., \cite{Zhang:09, Bamler-CR-Wilking:19, Li-Ni:20, Cho-Li:23}.
-More recently, the authors proved certain curvature pinching properties for $4$-dimensional ancient solutions with positive isotropic curvature (PIC) or half PIC \cite{Cao-Xie:23, Cao-Xie:25}, leading to partial classifications of $4$-dimensional shrinking and steady gradient Ricci solitons with weakly positive isotropic curvature (WPIC) or half WPIC.
+In higher dimensions, various forms of the generalized Hamilton--Ivey curvature pinching have been established for ancient solutions under suitable assumptions, see, e.g., \cite{Zhang:09, Bamler-CR-Wilking:19, Li-Ni:20, Cho-Li:23}.
+More recently, the authors proved certain curvature pinching properties for $4$-dimensional ancient solutions with positive isotropic curvature (PIC) or half-PIC \cite{Cao-Xie:23, Cao-Xie:25}, leading to partial classifications of $4$-dimensional shrinking and steady gradient Ricci solitons with weakly positive isotropic curvature (WPIC) or half-WPIC.